LimoWanKenobi/LimoResume/resume.md

 _11/2010 – 02/2012_
 _Technologies: c#, wpf, xaml, wcf, xml, nunit, fogbugz, mercurial, asp.net-mvc, linq, matlab_

-* Responsible for the technical decisions concerning the development tools, databases, and deployment environments for the company applications.
-* Responsible for the company website.
+* Responsible for the technical decisions concerning the development tools, databases, and deployment environments for the company application and  the company website.
 * Designed and developed a Client-Server application to calculate the assignment of assets in portfolios using the Mean-Variance Model of Harry Markowitz in a dynamic way.
 Each user generated a portfolio selecting up to 100 assets and the application gathered, every minute, prices for them and recalculated the optimal assignment of weights for each asset in the portfolio.